 Black History Vacations

 In a city so influenced by African Americans, it’s no wonder that heritage is strongly embraced and celebrated here.
+To get started, consider booking with A Tour of Possibilities or Hertiage Tours, which specializes in exploring the historical and cultural places heavily influenced by African Americans.
 Start your swing through Memphis’ culture at Church Park, near the corner of Beale and Fourth streets.
 The park was founded by Robert Church, best known as the South's first black millionaire and for helping the city rebuild after the yellow fever epidemic of the 1870s.
 Church’s park was the city’s first recreational center and auditorium for African Americans.
 Today, people from all walks of life come to enjoy fresh air and exercise as they stroll along its walking path, dine on picnic lunches beneath one of four pavilions or peruse the park’s historical markers and memorial.

 Putting Down Roots